Research and conservation of the Philippine tarsier

 In this project we focus on conservation of endangered primate species the Philippine tarsier (Tarsius syrichta) in-situ, i. e. in area of its origin.
 The Philippines belongs to biodiversity hotspots with high degree of threat, where conservation efforts should be concentrated.
 Habitat loss and illegal pet trade are the main reasons of tarsier population decrease.
 Therefore we aim to establish a Philippine tarsier conservation centre in Bilar, Philippines in cooperation with Wings of Serenity and Bohol Habitat Conservation Centre (formerly Simply Butterflies Conservation Centre).

 BREEDING CENTRE FOR TARSIERS

-We plan to establish a breeding centre as a first centre focusing on conservation and research tarsier in the scientific way, which will serve as a basis for establishing a viable captive population of the Philippine tarsier.
+Currently we work on establishing of a breeding centre as a first centre focusing on conservation and research tarsier in the scientific way, which will serve as a basis for establishing a viable captive population of the Philippine tarsier.
 It will be for the first time, when the professional centre will be established in the Philippines, eliminating the possibly most important factors that might cause the failure in the zoos in the past – stress during the transport, climate and food.

 Previous activities of the Tarsius project

 The Tarsius project team is involved in tarsier conservation since 2009.
 The project is being conducted on Bohol Island, Philippines.
 Goal of this project is integration of conservation activities, education and research, which will help to gain lacking information about this interesting and still little studied species.
 Since 2010 we are involved also in captive tarsier issue.